What is the Texas Burlington Northern Santa Fe (BNSF), Railway Bond?

 First, you must seek the assistance of a reputable surety bond company such as Surety Bond Authority.
 We will ask you to apply for this type of bond.

-During the application, you will be requested about a few basic information.
+During the application, you will be asked a few basic information.
 You will also have to submit information needed for the underwriting process such as your financial history, job performance or business history, and your credit score.

 Once you have been sufficiently assessed, we will execute the bond and send it to you.